 Ahlin, Lin, and Maio (2011), in their study of the relationship between MFIs and economic development, found that MFIs’ performance is dependent on the financial depth of an economy, and the financially deeper the economies are the lower the default and operating costs, and interest rates charged.
-It is argued by Ahlin et al (2011) that performance of MFIs is premised on lower default rates, which may be related to lower interest rates and operational costs.
+Ahlin et al (2011) argue that performance of MFIs is premised on lower default rates, which may be related to lower interest rates and operational costs.

 In Ethiopia, MFIs provide credit to a large number of people, and for them to operate successfully, they have to ensure that disbursed loans are repaid (Kiros, 2023).
 Further, Kiros found that loan repayment period, grace period, and timeliness of loan release have a statistically significant effect on the loan repayment performances of borrowers, and the size of loans had an insignificant effect on the loan repayment performance of borrowers.
 Kiros’ findings do point to the fact that loan repayments are one among other measures of MFIs’ performance.

-While there has been no study undertaken in Zambia on the to the performance indicators used by MFIs in general, and MFZL in particular, the above discussed KPIs are generally applicable.
+While there have been no studies undertaken in Zambia on the performance indicators used by MFIs in general, and MFZL in particular, the above discussed KPIs are broadly applicable.
 The Bank of Zambia (BOZ) being a supervisory body of MFIs does issue quarterly bulletin on interest and finance charges for all registered MFIs in Zambia.
-This, however, does not cover the detailed KPIs employed by MFIs as contended by Masawe, Nasrin et al., Ahlin et al., and Kiros, above.
+However, the BOZ bulletins do not cover the detailed KPIs employed by MFIs as contended by Masawe, Nasrin et al., Ahlin et al., and Kiros, above.

 Impact of pension funds on an economy